alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 in my generation something similar happens with the World Trade Center attacks.
 I'm sure that millennials will have their own defining event, like the unveiling of a new Pokemon or something.
-(Damn kids!
-Get off my lawn by the way!)
+(Those damn kids should get off my lawn, by the way!)

 ### The Method of Loci